mebeim/aoc/2021/README.md

 Operator packets are encoded as follows:

 - The first data bit is a *length type ID* (`ltid`):
-- If `ltid=0`, the next 15 bits are an integer that represents the total length in bits of the sub-packets contained by this packet.
+- If `ltid=1`, the next *11* bits are an integer that represents the number of sub-packets contained by this packet.
-- Otherwise (`ltid=1`), then the next 11 bits are an integer that represents the number of sub-packets contained by this packet.
+- If `ltid=0`, the next *15* bits are an integer that represents the total length in bits of the sub-packets contained by this packet.
 - The rest of the data are concatenated sub-packets.

 Our input data consists of only one very large operator packet, containing a lot